- Ages 4+

 Yes, there is an onsite restaurant and snacks are available.

-Hadleigh Castle has not told us if they are fully pushchair friendly.
+No, Hadleigh Castle have stated they are not pushchair friendly.

 Hadleigh Castle has not told us if they are dog friendly.